 Everywhere you go, the pig is a part of our daily life.
-Whether it’s the little porcelain coin-receptacles we use to save up our money, these adorable little porcine lovelies make our lives greater at every step.
-They’ve even recently made strides into being a favorite family pet, especially the pot-bellied pig, and you can’t deny that these days it seems that everywhere we turn from our best friends to our favorite fun and sloppy farm animal.
+Whether it’s the little porcelain coin-receptacles we use to save up our money, the pigs that have stolen our hearts on the silver screen (Babe, Wilbur from Charlotte’s Web) or the cute little animals we have witnessed during our farm visits, these adorable little porcine lovelies have made our lives greater at every step.
+They’ve even recently made strides into being a favorite family pet, especially the pot-bellied pig, so you can’t deny the fact that, despite their sloppy eating habits, they are fun to both watch and have around.

 History of Pig Day

 Pigs have been alongside us since prehistory, and have been a vital part of our lives, with a history stretching back nearly as far as the domestic dog.
-This holiday was first established in 1972 by a pair of sisters, one from Texas, one from North Carolina.
+This holiday was first established in 1972 by two sisters, Ellen Stanley, a young school teacher from Texas, and Mary Lynne Rave of Beauftort, North Carolina.

 The celebration of Pig Day happens all over the world but is most commonly celebrated in the American Midwest, and that certainly makes sense given that it’s the home of the holiday.
 If you happen to be in Illinois, you can enjoy celebrations all over the state, as the Pig is responsible for $1.9 billion of the state’s commerce.
 In New York City, in the Central Park Zoo, National Pig Day sees an invasion of pot-bellied pigs into the zoo.

 If you happen to live on Long Island, they celebrate it a slightly different way, they honor the pig by refraining from eating it and having a big special Pig Day Meal… including a special treat for the pot-bellied pig for those families that own one.